crummyh/Barbell/README.md

 # To run the app use:
 docker compose up --build

-# And if you need to send emails run this in a separate window.
-sudo python3 -m smtpd -c DebuggingServer -n localhost:1025

 # To connect to the database use:
 psql -h localhost -p 5432 -U myuser -d myappdb